 Cats hate smoke.
 They hate how it feels near their face because like us, it burns their eyes.
 It can lead to eye problems and infections that can result in blindness.
 Smoke dries out the retinas which is not only uncomfortable but painful for cats.
 Would you force someone to drink knowing they hate alcohol?
 This is no different.
 When you do this, you are committing animal abuse.
 No, it is not cute or funny.
 If you know someone who does this to their cat, encourage them to stop because it’s not right to force drugs on to an animal especially not knowing what may happen.

 This can be something you will see in the future at your vet’s office, but again, it will not be to get them “high” or “tripping”.
 They wouldn’t feel any of those effects.
 Likely, they will experience pain relief and mild drowsiness.
 That is it.
 It would not be the same as them eating your stash or you blowing smoke into their face.
-Patches are being tested on cats, dogs, and horses that contain marijuana which will be used for animals who suffer from pain.
+Patches are being tested on cats, dogs, and horses that contain cannabis which will be used for animals who suffer from pain.
 It is time released and in a stable form that won’t cause any ill-effects or “highs” of any kind.

 I am not opposed to it being used medically in the future for pets but this is one thing you must leave to the vets.
-Administering your own marijuana to a hurting cat can lead to complications, including death.
-Just as cats can’t take certain medications we humans can, cats cannot handle smoke or indigestion of marijuana safely.
+Administering your own cannabis to a hurting cat can lead to complications, including death.
+Just as cats can’t take certain medications we humans can, cats cannot handle smoke or indigestion of cannabis safely.
 Don’t assume because it happened once and your cat was fine, they are okay to eat it or inhale it again.
 You would be playing Russian roulette with your cat’s life and that ain’t cool, man.